reedv/REDCapToWordpress/setup.md

 # gunicorn --bind 0.0.0.0:5000 secure-patient-middleware:app
 ```

+(Your REDCap API token determines which REDCap project the middleware accesses)

 ### 2. Configure Your REDCap Project

 1. Ensure each record in your REDCap project has an email field